eslint/eslint/docs/rules/space-before-keywords.md

+# space-before-keywords

-# space-before-keywords: enforce consistent spacing before keywords
+Enforces consistent spacing before keywords.

 (removed) This rule was **removed** in ESLint v2.0 and **replaced** by the [keyword-spacing](keyword-spacing.md) rule.